How do you prioritize data center cooling?

 4. Increase Data Center Temperature

 5. Utilize Liquid Cooling The last item we will review is liquid cooling.
 Liquid cooling is a budding data center trend, and the concept is much like that of a radiator.
-Although it is gaining popularity, many data center operators are hesitant to bring liquids into their data centers.
+Although it is gaining popularity, many data center operators hesitate to bring liquids into their data centers.
 Many companies also object that liquid-based cooling is more expensive than air-based cooling.
 Still, Data Center Dynamics "hared “that with total immersion cooling technology, expenses such as chillers, computer room air handling (CRAH) equipment, raised floors or ducting are no longer necessary."
 In the same article, they also shared that without CRAH equipment and fans inside servers, “liquid cooling technology can reduce energy bills by up to 80%.
 We are excited to see how liquid cooling trends with the rise of high-density data centers over the next few years.

 Data Center Cooling for Modern Day Data Centers